72squared/redpipe/docs/structs.rst

 When we exit the context, all the structs are saved to *Redis* in one pipeline operation.
-It also automatically loads any other data.
+It also automatically loads the other fields in the hash.
-Since the commands are batched together, you can write the keys then read the hash in one pass.
+Since the commands are batched together, you can write the fields then read the hash in one pass.
+If you don't want it to read, you can set the fields to an empty array.

 Accessing the Data
 ------------------